How Effective is Addiction Treatment and What Are the Relapse Rates?

 At Inspire Malibu, we offer aftercare follow-up as a courtesy to our clients once they leave treatment, combined with the most comprehensive treatment program in the country.

-We are proud to be an ASAM designated addiction treatment facility and offer a wide array of treatment modalities including, CBT, DBT, MET, TMS Therapy, and medication-assisted treatment, when necessary.
+We offer a wide array of treatment modalities including, CBT, DBT, MET, TMS Therapy, and medication-assisted treatment, when necessary.

 In addition, we offer detox and co-occurring disorder treatment to round out our comprehensive program.